mgreenj/mgreenj.github.io/_posts/2024-03-30-public-key-cryptography.md

 ##### Multiplicative Group
 - To keep this post brief, I will provide minimal explanation of Group Mathematics.
 For further understanding, read more about [Group Mathematics](https://en.wikipedia.org/wiki/Group_(mathematics)).
 If you have time, check out [Galois Groups](https://en.wikipedia.org/wiki/Galois_group) and [Galois Fields](https://en.wikipedia.org/wiki/Finite_field) as well.
 Understanding Galois finite field mathematics isn't necessary for understanding Diffie-Hellman in particular, but it is important for understanding other types of cryptography, such as AES (Advanced Encryption Standard).
 It is, however, crucial that you understand Group Mathematics, because it plays an important role in Diffie-Hellman.

-- Groups are sets with operations such that it can be said that the group is:
+- Groups are sets with operations that possess the following properties:
     - Closed
     - Associative
     - Identity Element